WANDA ST. HILAIRE

 Her prime passion is the thrill of travel—of experiencing other cultures, traditions, lifestyles, and languages—thus expanding her perspective.

 Wanda St. Hilaire has a predilection and passion for all things Latin, and she believes life is too short not to do what you love, where you love.
-She spends time writing in Mexico for inspiration, and to escape the frozen landscapes of Alberta.
+When life was sane, pre-2020, she spent a lot of time writing in Mexico for inspiration, and to escape the frozen landscapes of her old life.

 Through writing, St. Hilaire shares what she’s learned from the high peaks of adventure and love, to the dark valleys of illness and heartbreak.
 Her mission is to help people overcome the self, and tap into their wise inner guidance system.
 Her wish is to inspire others to live true to their unique and beautiful nature.